B symptoms: Prognostic importance

 The presence of B symptoms is a marker for more advanced disease with systemic, rather than merely local, involvement.
 B symptoms are a clear negative prognostic factor in Hodgkin lymphoma.
 The relevance of B symptoms in non-Hodgkin lymphoma is less clear, although B symptoms tend to correlate with disease that is either more widespread or of a higher histologic grade.

 Relative importance of specific B symptoms

 It has been suggested that, in Hodgkin lymphoma, fever and weight loss are much more prognostically significant than night sweats.
 In one series of patients with early-stage Hodgkin disease, the presence or absence of night sweats had no impact on cure rates and outcome.
 However, fever and weight loss had a pronounced negative impact on cure and survival rates, regardless of treatment modality.

-"B symptoms" in other diseases

-Similar systemic symptoms can be found in non-cancerous states such as tuberculosis and various inflammatory or rheumatologic conditions.
-In these settings, the term "B symptoms" is sometimes colloquially applied to refer to such systemic or constitutional symptoms.
-However, in a pure sense, the term "B symptoms" is restricted to lymphoma staging.

-Also seen in chronic lymphocytic leukemia, Hodgkin's Lymphoma, Burkitt's Lymphoma.